MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/preproduction-driver-signing-and-install.md

 # How to test pre-production drivers with Secure Boot enabled

-On retail and production systems, the Windows kernel will only trust and load drivers with a production WHQL/WHCP signature.
-To test preproduction drivers, driver developers were required to enable [TESTSIGNING](./the-testsigning-boot-configuration-option.md) to enable non-production drivers to load.
-TESTSIGNING requires disabling Secure Boot, presenting a difference in the testing and production environments.
+On retail and production systems, the Windows kernel only trusts and loads drivers with a production WHQL/WHCP signature.
+To test pre-production drivers, it has been required that driver developers enable [TESTSIGNING](./the-testsigning-boot-configuration-option.md) to enable non-production drivers to load.
+TESTSIGNING required disabling Secure Boot, presenting a difference in the testing and production environments.

 The Windows kernel now supports loading preproduction drivers signed with the WHQL/WHCP pre-production certificate accessible through the Microsoft Hardware Developer Center (HDC).